yuqiwang123/parallel-ising-model/README.md

 ![Ising](https://github.com/yuqiwang123/parallel-ising-model/assets/89886045/c79e1ab2-5a5e-4ca8-b3ef-3baa4345e0f4)

 ## Parallization
-The N \times N model can be divided into blocks which are updated .
+The N $\times$ N model can be divided into blocks which are updated .